PlainSpell Guide

 Spelling Rules That Actually Work

-English spelling rules are famously unreliable.
-But some patterns hold up across thousands of words with few exceptions.
+English spelling rules are famously unreliable, but some patterns hold across thousands of words.
 These are the ones worth memorizing.

-English has no perfectly consistent spelling rules, but the 10 patterns below each work for 80%+ of the words they apply to.
-Learning these will not make you a perfect speller, but it will reduce your error rate on the most common mistakes by a meaningful margin.
+English has no perfectly consistent spelling rules, but 10 patterns each work for 80%+ of the words they apply to.
+Learning these will reduce your error rate on the most common mistakes by a meaningful margin without having to memorise endless exceptions.

 Why Most "Rules" Fail, and Which Ones Survive